sniiz/lofi-site/README.md

 # lofi-site

-a website to give you a random lofi playlist
+a quick site i made that gives you a random lofi playlist